Russ Brown Motorcycle Accident Lawyers

 BAM is a unique organization of bikers helping bikers.
 Motorcycle Attorney Russ Brown started BAM over 30 years ago to provide assistance to motorcyclists across the country.
 BAM's nationwide volunteer network of over 1.5 million motorcyclists can help you in an emergency.
 If you experience a breakdown or mechanical problems while on the road, call 1-800-4-BIKERS, and we will computer search our volunteer network and send someone out to help.

 BAM also provides legal services to members.
-Our nationwide legal network of over four hundred biker-friendly attorneys is ready to help you if you are involved in a motorcycle accident
+Our nationwide legal network of over four hundred biker-friendly lawyers is ready to help you if you are involved in a motorcycle crash.

-BAM's emergency ID card can speak for you if you are incapacitated in an accident.
+BAM's emergency ID card can speak for you if you are incapacitated in a crash.
 We list your emergency contact person, medical problems, and blood type.
 When emergency personnel call, we will supply this information and provide donors if necessary.

 BAM membership is FREE!
 All we ask is that you volunteer to help another member in need of assistance if called upon and only if you are available to do so.